DISTOMO • MEMORY • WWII HISTORY

 Distomo is a village of memory.
 On 10 June 1944, units of the Waffen-SS carried out the massacre of 218 civilians here in a reprisal action during the German occupation of Greece.
-The village rebuilt, and today it carries its history with quiet dignity alongside the ordinary rhythms of local life.
+The village rebuilt afterward, and today it carries its history with quiet dignity alongside the ordinary rhythms of local life.

 The Massacre of 1944